 Holders should consult their own tax advisers regarding how these rules may apply to their investment in Instruments.

-Neither the Issuers nor the Keep Well Provider are obliged to gross up any amounts which may be withheld or deducted pursuant to FATCA.
+The Issuers are not obliged to gross up any amounts which may be withheld or deducted pursuant to FATCA.

 SUBSCRIPTION AND SALE